Daniel Jenkins: Career

 Jenkins was nominated for a Tony Award in 1985 for his role as Huckleberry Finn in Big River, his Broadway debut.
 In 2003, he performed in the Tony nominated "Deaf West" signed revival of Big River, this time portraying Mark Twain and also performing as the voice for signed character Huckleberry Finn.
 Jenkins has had notable performances in several other Broadway musicals, including Mary Poppins, Billy Elliot, and Big The Musical.

-On screen, Jenkins played one of the lead roles in Robert Altman's film O.C. and Stiggs, shot in 1983 but not released until 1987,.
+On screen, Jenkins played O.C. in Robert Altman's film O.C. and Stiggs, shot in 1983 but not released until 1987.
 He again worked with Altman in his 1988 miniseries Tanner '88.
 On HBO he appeared on the cable channel's adventure film Florida Straits costarring alongside Raul Julia and Fred Ward.
 Other notable appearances include: The Caine Mutiny Court-Martial (TV Movie), Cradle Will Rock, The Good Wife, Veep, and Orange Is The New Black.

-In October 2008, Jenkins, along with Robert Stanton, wrote and performed in the play Love Child: Only Two Men on Stage, but They Turn Into a Crowd at New World Stages in New York City.
+In October 2008, Jenkins, along with Robert Stanton, wrote and performed in the play Love Child at Primary Stages and then New World Stages in New York City.